KazanExpress/argocd-terraform-plugin/docs/howitworks.md

 ```

 ##### Removing keys with missing values
-By default, AVP will return an error if there is a `<placeholder>` that has no matching key in the secrets manager.
+By default, ATP will return an error if there is a `<placeholder>` that has no matching key in the secrets manager.

 You can override this by using the annotation `avp.kubernetes.io/remove-missing`.
 This will remove keys whose values are missing from Vault from the entire YAML.